delucks/alom_exporter/README.md

 Since the `showenvironment` command doesn't require administrative privileges, I'd recommend setting up a dedicated user for alom_exporter to adhere to the principle of least privilege.

+## Installation

+Install via pip, `pip install alom-exporter` - and note the package name uses a dash.
+The daemon can be invoked with `alom_exporter`.

 ## Example

 This was generated from example output of a Sun T2000 server.
 Python metrics are omitted for brevity.